Mary Corey March

 Symbols and iconic images have the potential to expand again and again into more complex meanings and are something I often explore in my work.
 In this case I was interested in how people would use them to express ideas, to tell their stories, and in how they would be both read and mis-read.

-Above you can see what may be things that make someone happy, a family's house being destroyed in a fire, and how to make bread... but that is my reading, it could be something else.
+Above you can see three different stories: what may be things that make someone happy, a family's house being destroyed in a fire, and how to make bread... but they are open to interpretation.
+Below reads simply "Go Earth".
 There was a very wide range of stories from silly to tragic.

 go earth